amm926616/April-Music-Player/README.md

 # april-music-player
 <img src="./icons/april-logo.png" alt="logo" width="400"/>
 Music player with lyric syncing and note-taking features for lyric memorization.
-(Note-taking is currently not available.
-Currently the player is only in looping mode for one song.)
+(Currently the player is only in looping mode for one song.)

 ### For music and lrc files
 Before using the player, you'll need to download your songs and lyrics in advance.
 I use Zotify to download songs from Spotify, and for LRC lyrics files, I recommend using LrcGet, Syrics on your laptop, or SongSync on Android.
 There are also various websites where you can download music with embedded metadata and lyrics.